Chris Gifford (writer)

 Chris Gifford (born May 3, 1959) is an American writer and executive producer at Nickelodeon.
-He co-created the Peabody Award-winning children's series Dora the Explorer and its spin-offs Go, Diego, Go!, and Dora and Friends: Into the City!, and was the voice of the shows' Big Red Chicken, the Grumpy Old Troll, the Pirate Captain Pig, etc. He was a cast member (Danny) on the 1980s syndicated children's series The Great Space Coaster.
+He co-created the Peabody Award-winning children's series Dora the Explorer and its spin-offs Go, Diego, Go!, and Dora and Friends: Into the City!, and was the voice of some of the show's characters, including Big Red Chicken, the Grumpy Old Troll, and the Pirate Captain Pig.
+He was a cast member (playing "Danny") on the 1980s syndicated children's series The Great Space Coaster.

 Gifford attended the Browning School and is a resident of Montclair, New Jersey.